So How Can You Pay For Long-term Care?

-It is very important to have have a long-term care plan in place.
+It is very important you have a long-term care plan in place.
 According to the U.S. Dept. of Health and Human Services, most Americans turning 65 will need some form of long-term care as they get older.
-So ask yourself, “How would I pay for a long-term care event?”
-Well, let’s take a look at some of the best ways pay for long-term care.

 Personal funding for long-term care is exactly what the term implies.
-It is the individual (or family member) taking their personal assets and money to pay for long-term care services.
+It is you (or your family member) taking your personal assets and money to pay for long-term care services.
 The expenses for care are being paid out of pocket with no reimbursement from an insurance company or government assistance to subsidize the cost.

 According to a recent study, the annual median cost of long-term care in America is $100,000 a year.
 In addition, the the average duration of a long-term care event is 36 months.
 When you put these factors together, a long-term care event can become quite costly.
-Therefore paying for your own care can easily send you into a downwards spiral financially.
+Therefore paying for your own care can easily send you into a financial downwards spiral.

 Unfortunately, many Americans find themselves with no choice but to pay for long-term care services out of pocket.
-We see this happen often times due to a lack of planning or planning when it is too late – that is, when you need long-term care services.
+We see this happen often times due to a lack of planning.
+It also occurs when you plan too late like right when you need long-term care services.

 (You may be wondering why Medicare is on our list but crossed out.
 This will be answered shortly.
 However, let’s consider what Medicare is to see if it is a long-term care payment option.)